 When it comes to your restaurant’s atmosphere, there’s a fine line between a lively place to be and a crowded place where no one wants to be.
 Offering restaurant outdoor seating in addition to your dining room enables you to increase your capacity and give your guests a spacious, comfortable dining experience.
 This is especially important for diners who are still nervous about the public health risks of crowded environments.

 Expanding your seating capacity by offering outdoor dining on a winterized patio (think a covered patio with heaters and blankets) also lets you take advantage of the extra space year-round.
-Over 35% of restaurant owners plan to brave the cold weather and take this approach, so it’s worth your while to consider, too.
+82% of diners want to see outdoor seating options continue to grow, so it’s worth your while to take this approach, too.

 In addition, more seating will allow you to cut down on wait times.
 No one likes to wait for a table when they’re hungry, so implementing this change will keep wait times to a minimum and make for happy guests!

 Increase Revenue and Profit

 It’s no secret that budgets are tight in the restaurant industry, and rising food costs are causing an additional crunch.
 Restaurants with patio dining can leverage the extra space and foot traffic to boost both their revenues and profits.